A Traeger grill combines traditional cooking methods with technology.

 How Does the Pause Setting Work?

-To understand this, we need to know what is happening when your grill is heating or cooling.
+So, you’ve set the P setting on your pellet grill controller.
+What exactly happens?
+To understand this, we need to know what happens when your grill is heating or cooling.

-With the P-setting on, a pause cycle assesses if the current settings are giving the correct temp.
+With the P-setting on, a pause cycle assesses whether the current settings are giving the correct temperature, which will adjust the pellets’ feed rate.

-If it is cold then it will pause and then speed up.
+If it is hot, it will pause and slow down, and if it is cold, it will pause and then speed up.

 When Is the Right Time to Use the P-Setting?